 Equity incentive awards are an important part of our overall compensation program as they reward and incentivize performance, assist in employee retention and help to align employee interests with the interests of our stockholders.
 The compensation committee reviews the equity holdings of our Named Executive Officers regularly, and grants equity awards to our Named Executive Officers informed in part by the market data provided by Radford, as discussed above.
-The terms of our 2020 equity awards are set forth below, and additional relevant provisions with respect to particular Named Executive Officers may be found in the "Employment Agreements, Severance Agreements and Change of Control Arrangements" section of this Amendment No. 1 on Form 10-K/A.
+The terms of our 2020 equity awards are set forth below, and additional relevant provisions with respect to particular Named Executive Officers may be found in the "Employment Agreements, Severance Agreements and Change of Control Arrangements" section of this proxy statement.